signifyd/php/README.md

 ##### createGuarantee($guarantee);
 Submit a request to guarantee an existing case.

+For more info about the data that can be added please check the `Guarantee` model.
 ```php
     ....
     $guarantee = new \Signifyd\Model\Guarantee(['caseId' => 123456]);
     $guaranteeResponse = $guaranteeApi->createGuarantee($quarantee);
     ....
 ```
+This method with return a `GuaranteeResponse` which will have the properties populated.
+In case of error the `GuaranteeResponse` will have the property `isError` set to `true` and the property `errorMessage` will have the received error message.
+Error message can be empty if the request can not be made, but in this case the signifyd_connect.log will have the error logged.

 ##### cancelGuarantee($guarantee);
 A Guarantee can be canceled for orders that no longer require a guarantee.

+For more info about the data that can be added please check the `Guarantee` model.
 ```php
     ....
     $quarantee = new \Signifyd\Model\Guarantee(['caseId' => 123456789]);
     $guaranteeResponse = $guaranteeApi->cancelGuarantee($quarantee);
     ....
 ```
+This method with return a `GuaranteeResponse` which will have the properties populated.
+In case of error the `GuaranteeResponse` will have the property `isError` set to `true` and the property `errorMessage` will have the received error message.
+Error message can be empty if the request can not be made, but in this case the signifyd_connect.log will have the error logged.

 ### WebhookApi
 The WebhookApi is the class the maps the main webhooks functionality of the Signify API.
 This class has the methods that work with webhooks.